CodeNameGrapefruit/SoC_CNN/README.md

 Nexys 4 DDR Atrix 7 used for implementation.
 Constraint file included.

 Update  4/18/2019: Images are initialized in BRAM instead of being read from desktop.
-Allows for future FPGA implementation
+Allows for future FPGA implementation.
+BRAM created using Vivado IP Catalog and instantiated in Main.v.

 Work Left: